MCP-Geo

 📦 Installation Options

-You can install this MCP server for either Claude Desktop or other environments.
+You can install this MCP server in Claude Desktop or elsewhere.

 Option 1: Install for Claude Desktop